MajorZiploc/django-react/README.md

 - concurrently can only run simple bash commands on all os's.
 You can not source a bash file in one of the commands. scripts in ./scripts/ are workarounds for this
 - view the root level just.bash to see all available commands

+## Ensure .env variables are set

+- The environment variables need to be set.
+Use the default values like so:
+> cp .env.example .env

 ## Just Commands

 - All just\_\* commands expect that you have sourced the root level just.bash while in the root of the project: